 Lastly, a confession that law enforcement seemingly obtains from you in violation of your Miranda rights might still be admissible and used against you at trial in rare circumstances.
 Specifically, your statement might be admissible if it is obtained during a clear and present danger to public safety where law enforcement reasonably believes that your statement is necessary to resolve that emergency.
 Also, in Florida, the prosecutor might be able to use your statement against you if you testify at trial and say something that contradicts your confession.

 Retaining A Florida Criminal Defense Attorney

 If you are not provided a Miranda warning, or law enforcement happens to obtain a statement from you in violation of your Miranda rights, then it is possible for you to contest the state’s use of that evidence by arguing that your constitutional rights have been violated.
 In order to do this, your lawyer must first file a written motion to suppress containing a factual and legal basis for suppressing the evidence.
 Following a hearing, the court decides whether to allow the evidence in your case.
 If the judge inappropriately permits the use of the evidence and you are negatively affected (e.g., convicted), then you can appeal the adverse decision.

-Law Offices of Greg Rosenfeld has extensive experience protecting the rights of Florida clients who are accused of criminal offenses.
+Law Offices of Greg Rosenfeld, P.A. has extensive experience protecting the rights of Florida clients who are accused of criminal offenses.
 If you are facing criminal charges, then call (561) 902-1122 or contact us online for a free consultation regarding your case.